albertogasparin/Optiscroll/README.md

 - `forceScrollbars` is ignored on Firefox under OSX with trackpad.
 Currently, there is no way to hide the "Lion style" scrollbars under Firefox.
 So, OptiScroll always disable them to avoid double scrollbars.

-- on iOS, custom events (and scrollbars if enabled with `forceScrollbars:true`) are fired/updated when the momentum scrolling ends.
+- on iOS custom events (and scrollbars if enabled with `forceScrollbars:true`) are fired/updated when the momentum scrolling ends.